KlemensKapitza/CS50P_final_project/README.md

 # Cosmic Insights
 Author: Klemens Kapitza

-This is my final project for the CS50Python course.
+This is my final project for the CS50Python course submitted on 7th of October 2024.
 It is my first dive into programming and my first small coding project.